-The extent of the brown coal deposits was known to the Department Of Mines as early as 1875.
+The brown coal deposit was known to the Department of Mines as early as 1875.
 It is the largest single deposit of brown coal in the world.
-It is currently being mined at the rate of 50 million tonnes per year, and will last for at least 300 years.
-It covers an area approximately 50 kilometres eastward from Yallourn W Power Station, and is between 8-16 kilometres in width.
+It covers an area approximately 64 kilometres eastward from Yallourn W Power Station, and is between 8-20 kilometres in width.

-The first recorded attempt to mine coal in the Latrobe Valley district was in 1874, by a partnership of three men, led by a surveyor named George T. Jones.
-The proposed mining lease was to be situated near Jeeralang Junction.
-Unsuccessful attempts were made to float a mining company to raise the necessary finance.
-The lack of success was related to the long distance to the new railway line.
+The first recorded attempt to mine coal in Latrobe City was in 1874, by a partnership of three men, led by a surveyor named George T. Jones.

-Construction of Hazelwood Power Station was taking place in 1961.
-The first of the proposed eight generators were in service by 1964.
+Construction of Hazelwood Power Station was taking place by 1961.
+The first of the proposed eight generators were in service in 1964.
 The remaining generators were in service by 1971.
-The Power Station required 7,000 tons of coal daily.
+The Power Station requires approx. 50,000 tons of coal daily.

 In 1996, the State Government announced that the electricity generation business of the State Electricity Commission would be ‘privatised’.
-This resulted in the Latrobe Valley Power Stations being sold to various generating companies.
+This resulted in the Latrobe City Power Stations being sold to various generating companies.